-Does anyone remember the Love Letter Cruise that was being promoted by Concerts Cruise LLC last year?
+Does anyone remember the Love Letter Cruise that was being promoted by Concerts Cruise LLC in 2012?

 Well if you don’t you didn’t miss much.

 The Love Letter Cruise was supposed to happen aboard a Carnival Cruise Lines ship and was a Bahamas cruise set to sail from October 1-6, 2012.
 There were radio promotions everywhere about it, Concerts Cruise LLC (when the website worked still) was promoting it on their website, and even TheSweatHotel.com (a Keith Sweat website) was promoting a giveaway for the cruise.

 Then in August 2012 R. Kelly pulled out of the cruise stating that Concerts Cruise had not paid him.
 Here is the statement from his official website R-kelly.com:

 Concerts Cruise LLC has been unable to meet its financial obligations to a scheduled cruise with featured performer R. Kelly and will therefore have to cancel this cruise.
 R. Kelly had been looking forward to the cruise and was ready, willing and able to perform for fans.
 He is sorry for any disappointment but plans to see his fans very soon on a U.S. tour.
 Ticket holders should contact Concerts Cruise LLC to handle refunds.